stezu/stripe-for-woocommerce/README.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-A Stripe Payment Gateway for WooCommerce featuring subscriptions, saved cards, and a simple interface.
+A Payment Gateway for WooCommerce allowing you to take credit card payments using Stripe.
+Including Subscription, the ability to save customer credit cards for future purchases and an easy-to-use interface for both you and your customers.

 == Description ==

-= What is Stripe? =
 [Stripe](https://stripe.com/) allows you to take credit card payments on your site without having sensitive credit card information hit your servers.
-This works by having your customers input their credit card information on your web page which is then sent to Stripe's servers via JavaScript and a unique "token" is created which you can then use to charge your customers one time.
-This process keeps you from having to be [PCI compliant](https://www.pcisecuritystandards.org/), and allows you to quickly process credit card payments that makes your store look more legitimate than one that only supports PayPal.
+The problem is, it's marketed towards developers so many people don't believe they can use it, or even know how.
+This plugin aims to show anyone that they can use Stripe to take credit card payments in their WooCommerce store without having to write a single line of code.
+All you have to do is copy 2 API keys to a settings page and you're done.

-= Why does this plugin exist? =
+= Why Stripe? =
-In reality, there aren't a lot of methods you can use that provide PayPal-like convenience (and prices) for processing credit card payments directly on your site.
-Stripe is in the right neighborhood for developers and tech-savvy people but perhaps not for the layman, and this plugin hopes to fix that.
-In the Stripe interface, you have access to all kinds of information on charges, customers, and logs.

-This plugin exists because the current solutions for Stripe on WooCommerce are incomplete or expensive.
-WooThemes made a [Stripe plugin](http://www.woothemes.com/products/stripe/) but it costs $79.
-[Striper](https://wordpress.org/plugins/striper/) is the plugin that I used to initally start this plugin process and while free, was lacking a few features that I thought were necessary.
-It also appears to have dropped out of development recently and I hope that this plugin will fill in where it left off.
+Without getting too technical, Stripe allows you to take credit card payments without having to put a lot of effort into securing your site.
+Normally you would have to save a customers sensitive credit card information on a seperate server than your site, using different usernames, passwords and limiting access to the point that it's nearly impossible to hack from the outside.
+It's a process that helps ensure security, but is not easy to do, and if done improperly leaves you open to fines and possibly lawsuits.

+If you use this plugin, all you have to do is include an SSL certificate on your site and the hard work is done for you.
+Credit card breaches are serious, and with this plugin and an SSL certificate, you're protected.
+Your customers credit card information never hits your servers, it goes from your customers computer straight to Stripes servers keeping their information safe.

 = Contributing =
 If you'd like to contribute, feel free to tackle a feature or fix a bug on [Github](https://github.com/stezu/stripe-for-woocommerce/) and when you're ready, send a pull request.
 If you'd like to get more involved than that, please e-mail me at [hello@stephenzuniga.com](mailto:hello@stephenzuniga.com).